 15. Udacity’s Website Performance Optimization

-Udacity and Google developed this course.
-It’s an intermediate exploration of website performance tools.
-At just one week, this is a short course.
-But, the content includes many different topics that are important for website optimization.
+Udacity and Google developed this course on Front End Web Developer.
+It’s an intermediate exploration of website performance tools for career advancement.
+The content includes many different topics that are important for website optimization.

 16. University of Pennsylvania’s Introduction to American Law

-This introductory course from Penn and Coursera gives you a free, detailed look at the American legal system.
-The class dives into six primary areas of law:
+This introductory course from Penn and Coursera gives you a free, quality education about the American legal system.
+The Introduction to American Law class dives into six primary areas of law:

 • Contract law